saalilayman/Afeya-s-Chibi-Chaos/README.md

 # Afeya's Chibi Chaos

-**A birthday-themed desktop party game packed with chibi characters from your favorite fandoms — two mini-games, cinematic cutscenes, and a whole lot of chaos.**
+**A birthday-themed indie desktop game packed with chibi characters made by a complete beginners after 2.5 weeks of doing computer science (go easy on me) for his girlfriend.
+Two mini-games, cinematic cutscenes, and a whole lot of chaos.**

+The rest of this release description is AI so bear with it.
+T-T

 Step into a colorful carnival arcade where every screen is bursting with personality.
 Whether you're sorting falling chibi heads into love baskets and coffins, or whacking villains with a themed cursor of your choice, *Afeya's Chibi Chaos* is built to be picked up in seconds and played for hours.